akka/akka/akka-docs/scala/camel.rst

 Introduction
 ============

-The akka-camel module allows actors, untyped actors, and typed actors to receive and send messages over a great variety of protocols and APIs.
+The akka-camel module allows actors to receive and send messages over a great variety of protocols and APIs.
 This section gives a brief overview of the general ideas behind the akka-camel module, the remaining sections go into the details.
 In addition to the native Scala and Java